-This is going to be a weird review because a comprehensive review of the book would involve cultural/subject matter expertise which I don’t have.
+This is going to be a weird review because a comprehensive review of The Pearl Thief would involve cultural/subject matter expertise which I don’t have.
 Specifically, many characters in this book, though not the protagonist Julie, are Scottish Travellers, and the prejudices they face form a large aspect of the plot.
 So I’m putting it upfront that I’m not going to review the representation of that culture in this book, because I don’t have sufficient knowledge.
 I will say that Scottish Traveller author Jess Smith is thanked in the acknowledgements for reviewing the manuscript for Traveller cultural elements.

 I’d also like to thank Hyperion for sending me an ARC.

 Unlike Code Name Verity, The Pearl Thief is not presented as a found manuscript, so it is very much franker about sexuality, for example, than Code Name Verity.
 Julie has two crushes over the course of the book, one on the contractor who is turning her grandfather’s estate into a school, Frank Dunbar, and a more serious one on Ellen McEwen, a proud and prickly Traveller girl with an interest in archaeology and geology.
 Ellen and Julie never “get together” in the sense of explicitly forming a relationship, but they do clandestinely kiss once under the guise of showing how a man kisses a woman.
 Julie is clear that her “passion for Ellen” is equivalent to and even deeper than her passion for Frank.